hcpv/Friendly-Chat/README.md

 # FriendlyChat

-This repository contains code for the FriendlyChat app.
+This app was build during the course of udacity 'Firebase in a Weekend: Android'.

 ## Overview